nasa/cumulus/docs/features/lambda_dead_letter_queue.md

 * log2elasticsearch (Lambda that exports logs into Elasticsearch)
 * ScheduleSF (the SF Scheduler lambda that places messages on the start SF queue, see [Workflow Triggers](../workflows/workflow-triggers.md))
 * publishReports  (Lambda that publishes messages to the SNS topics for execution, granule and pdr reporting)
-* reportGranules, reportExecutions, reportPdrs (Lambdas responsible for updating records based on messages in the queues updated by publishReports)
+* reportGranules, reportExecutions, reportPdrs (Lambdas responsible for updating records based on messages in the queues published by publishReports)

 ## Troubleshooting/Utilizing messages in a [Dead Letter Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html)